BasedNight/bundletool-docker/README.md

 Running `bundletool` using the image
 ----------------
-This assumes you are using the latest version of `bundletool` (at time of writing, 1.18.2), and that you are running this command from the directory containing the input `.aab` file—in this case, `app-release.aab`.
+This example assumes you are using the latest version of `bundletool` (at time of writing, 1.18.2), and that you are running this command from the directory containing the input `.aab` file—in this case, `app-release.aab`.

 ```
 docker run --rm -v "$PWD":/work -w /work bundletool:1.18.2 \